 Title: Intervention for PhysicaL Activity in Youth - IPLAY AKA The Impact of an Environmental and Curriculum Change on Children's Obesity Related Behaviors Funder: NICHD/NCI/NIDDK (1R01HD057229-01, PI Nigg, Brink & Hill) Description: This project examines the effects of a physical change to the built environment (playground redesign) in combination with a curriculum intervention on elementary school children’s obesity related behaviors.

-Title: State Prevention Framework State Incentive Grant (SPF SIG) Epidemiology Funder: Hawaii DOH Alcohol and Drug Abuse Division (PI: Nigg) Description: Provide epidemiological lead to the HI SPF-SIG project relating to statewide adolescent alcohol prevention.
+Title: State Prevention Framework Partnership for Success Grant (SPF-PFS) Funder: Hawaii DOH Alcohol and Drug Abuse Division (PI: Nigg) Description: Provide epidemiological lead to the HI SPF-PFS project relating to statewide adolescent alcohol prevention.